 • respiratory system infections.

-According to clinical observations, the more accurate the assumption of infection, the later the fever appeared.
+According to clinical observations, the assumption of infection is more correct the later the fever appears.

-In the first hours after surgery on the lung, the temperature has a non-infectious origin, but if a febrile reaction occurs on the second day and at a later date, it is necessary to include an infectious pathology in the diagnostic search.
+In the first hours after lung surgery, the temperature is non-infectious origin, but if a febrile reaction occurs on the second day and beyond, it is necessary to include infectious pathology in the diagnostic search.

-The likelihood of complications depends largely on the degree of bacterial contamination of the wound.
+The likelihood of developing complications largely depends on the degree of bacterial contamination of the wound.

-Temperature after abdominal surgery for appendicitis is observed, as a rule, with a belated intervention and the presence of peritonitis.
-If the lumen of the digestive, respiratory and urinary tract is opened, the wound is considered conditionally contaminated, the risk of purulent infection increases by 5-10% compared to a clean wound surface (during prosthetics, herniotomy).
-Open fractures, fecal peritonitis are classified as contaminated wounds, infection in which is observed in almost 50% of cases.
+Temperature after surgery abdominal cavity for appendicitis is observed, as a rule, with delayed intervention and the presence of peritonitis.
+If the lumen of the digestive, respiratory and urinary tract is opened, the wound is considered conditionally contaminated, the risk of purulent infection increases by 5-10% compared to a clean wound surface (during prosthetics, hernia repair).
+Open fractures and fecal peritonitis belong to the group of contaminated wounds, in which infection is observed in almost 50% of cases.

 It is necessary to pay attention not only to the presence of fever.

-It is important to assess its duration, the time of occurrence, the presence of sharp drops and rises in temperature, as well as symptoms indicating the localization of the lesion.
+It is important to evaluate its duration, time of occurrence, the presence of sharp drops and rises in temperature, as well as symptoms indicating the location of the lesion.

-The basis of treatment is antibiotic therapy.
-If the penetration of the infection is associated with a urethral or venous catheter, it must be removed.
-When a purulent focus (abscess, phlegmon) is formed, surgical intervention is required.
+The basis of treatment is antibacterial therapy.
+If the infection is associated with the urethral or venous catheter, it must be removed.
+When a purulent focus (abscess, phlegmon) forms, surgical intervention is required.

 Phlebothrombosis

-During anesthesia, the activity of the blood coagulation system increases, blood flow slows down.
-Phlebothrombosis is a probable complication of general anesthesia with the use of muscle relaxants, more often observed in patients older than 40 years.
-The risk of blood clots in the veins increases with a large volume of surgery, duration of surgery over 4 hours, obesity, varicose veins of the lower extremities.
-A symptom of thrombosis may be temperature after surgery to remove the tumor.
+During anesthesia, the activity of the blood coagulation system increases and blood flow slows down.
+Phlebothrombosis is a likely complication general anesthesia with the use of muscle relaxants, it is more often observed in patients over 40 years of age.
+The risk of blood clots in the veins increases with a large volume of surgery, duration of surgical intervention over 4 hours, obesity, varicose veins of the lower extremities.
+A symptom of thrombosis may be fever after surgery to remove a tumor.

 Clinical manifestations of deep vein thrombosis of the lower extremities:

-3. Pale or bluish discoloration of the skin.
+3. Pale or bluish coloration of the skin.

-Patients require bed rest, an elevated position, and elastic bandaging of the limb.
-Anticoagulants (fraxiparin, heparin, phenylin), antiplatelet agents (chimes, trental) are prescribed.
-Thrombolysis (thrombus dissolution with the introduction of streptokinase, streptase) is used according to strict indications because of the risk of bleeding.
-Thrombus removal can also be done surgically.
+Patients need bed rest, elevated position and elastic bandaging of the limb.
+Anticoagulants (fraxiparin, heparin, phenylin) and antiplatelet agents (chirantil, trental) are prescribed.
+Thrombolysis (dissolution of a blood clot by administering streptokinase, streptase) is used according to strict indications due to the risk of bleeding.
+Removal of a blood clot can also be done surgically.

 Thyrotoxic crisis

-One of the most likely endocrine disorders in the postoperative period is a thyrotoxic crisis - a condition caused by a sharp increase in the level of thyroid hormones in the blood.
+One of the most likely endocrine disorders in the postoperative period is thyrotoxic crisis - a condition caused by a sharp increase in hormone levels thyroid gland in blood.

-Occurs in patients with diffuse toxic goiter in case of late detection of pathology and / or lack of adequate therapy.
-During the operation, the body experiences stress associated with anesthesia and surgery - this is a trigger for the development of a thyrotoxic crisis.
+Occurs in patients with diffuse toxic goiter in case of untimely detection of pathology and/or lack of adequate therapy.
+During surgery, the body experiences stress associated with anesthesia and surgery - this is a trigger for the development of thyrotoxic crisis.
 The following symptoms are observed:

-High temperature after surgery on the thyroid gland, intestines and other organs, which is a manifestation of a thyrotoxic crisis, is an indication for emergency medical care.
-Thyrostatic drugs (mercasolil), beta-blockers (anaprilin, propranolol), glucocorticosteroids (prednisolone), infusion therapy are used.
+High temperature after surgery thyroid gland, intestines and other organs, which is a manifestation of thyrotoxic crisis - an indication for emergency medical care.
+Thyreostatic drugs (mercazolyl), beta blockers (anaprilin, propranolol), glucocorticosteroids (prednisolone), and infusion therapy are used.

 1. The cost of treatment is very high.
-(2700 for a tooth with pulpitis, 500 rubles examination by a pediatrician, 500 rubles insurance, 300 examinations by a dentist before treatment).
+(2700 per tooth with pulpitis, 500 rubles examination by a pediatrician, 500 rubles insurance, 300 rubles examination by a dentist before treatment).

 2. Pulpitis was found in eight teeth that we treated.
 I DO NOT BELIEVE.
-His lower teeth were quite decent, ordinary caries (two different clinics said so).
-(It's just easier to treat pulpitis (the nerve killed, reamed and that's it), and more expensive).
+Lower teeth he had quite decent, ordinary caries (they said so in two different clinics).
+(It’s just easier to treat pulpitis (killed the nerve, drilled it out and that’s it), and more expensive).
 In general, there are doubts that these were all pulpitis, but there is no evidence.

-3. Examination by a pediatrician before anesthesia seemed to me not complete enough.
-They measured the temperature, listened to the heartbeat, looked at the outpatient card from the clinic and that's it.
-(Or should it be?)
+3. The examination by a pediatrician before anesthesia did not seem complete enough to me.
+They measured the temperature, listened to the heartbeat, looked at the outpatient card from the clinic and that’s it. (or is that how it should be?)

-4. Oh-oh-oh, I didn’t like the anesthesia itself ...
+4. Oooh, I didn’t like the anesthesia itself...
 The child was still scared.
 I was going through.
-After anesthesia (but this is how it is for someone), the child vomited heavily, was lethargic.
-(Although I saw how many children, waking up, got up and went home cheerful).
-And after the second anesthesia, we were generally terrified. :(In the evening, a high temperature rose, they called an ambulance.
-True, everyone says in unison that this is not from anesthesia and not from filling materials.
+After anesthesia (but it depends on everyone), the child vomited heavily and was lethargic.
+(Although I saw many children waking up, getting up and going home cheerful).
+And after the second anesthesia, we were completely terrified. :(In the evening, a high temperature rose, they called an ambulance.
+True, everyone says in unison that this is not from anesthesia or filling materials.
 But before the treatment, the child was absolutely healthy.
-The temperature subsided quickly, without medication.
-In the morning, the child was in perfect order So it remained a mystery.
+The temperature quickly subsided, without medication.
+In the morning the child was in in perfect order.
+So it remains a mystery.

-5. Yes, before anesthesia for 4 hours, do not eat or drink, it was painful, especially not to drink.
+5. Yes, before anesthesia, not eating or drinking for 4 hours, it was painful, especially not drinking.

 1. Made very well, you can’t even see that these are fillings.
 As the doctors said, our child has teeth like a Hollywood star.

-2. The seals were given an eternal guarantee, i.e. if something happens to the seal (a piece falls off for example), then it will be repaired for free.
-(These teeth will last up to 12 years, so the guarantee is quite worthy).
+2. The fillings were given an eternal guarantee, i.e. If something happens to the filling (a piece falls off, for example), it will be repaired for free.
+(These teeth will last up to 12 years, so the guarantee is quite decent).

-3. All the same, in such a short period of time, all the teeth were cured at once - this is a plus.
-I can’t imagine how much time it would take, and, in general, then nerves (considering the child’s fear), if done one by one under the local.
+3. Still, in such a short period of time, all the teeth were cured at once - this is a plus.
+I can’t imagine how much time it would take, and, in general, nerves (considering the child’s fear), if done locally one at a time.

 4. Polite staff.
-(Everyone tells and shows).
-Attentive to the child.
+(Everything is told and shown).
+Be attentive to the child.

-5. The clinic is clean, beautiful, the playroom is equipped with cartoons and toys for you.
+5. The clinic is clean, beautiful, there is a playroom and cartoons and toys for you.

 6. Now I have a discount card with a 10% discount.
 And free checkups for a year.

-So here are the things.
-I will now have the most thorough control of my child's teeth.
-If treatment is required, anesthesia, of course, I don’t want to do more!
-I'd rather keep him by force if we don't persuade him.
-I was scared from anesthesia, he felt bad, I don’t want to anymore.
+So that's how things are.
+Now I will have the most thorough control over my child’s teeth.
+If treatment or anesthesia is required, of course, I don’t want to do any more!
+I’d rather hold him by force if we don’t persuade him.
+I was scared from the anesthesia, he felt bad, I don’t want any more.

-Sorry, everything is written a little chaotically, I just wrote in a hurry from work.
+Sorry, everything is written a little chaotically, I just got home from work and wrote in a hurry.

-Is it worth it to panic at the word "anesthesia"?
-Should I be afraid of general anesthesia, and if so, what is its danger to the child?
-What are the consequences of such anesthesia?
+Should you panic when you hear the word “anesthesia”?
+Should you be afraid? general anesthesia, and if so, what is its danger to the child?
+What could be the consequences of such anesthesia?
 Let's find out.

 General anesthesia for a child

-The baby will be operated under general anesthesia.
-But just the thought of anesthesia makes you shudder.
+The baby will undergo surgery under general anesthesia.
+But just the thought of anesthesia makes you shiver.
 This happens to many parents.
-And all because there are a lot of rumors and conjectures around general anesthesia.
+And all because a lot of rumors and conjectures are swarming around general anesthesia.
 It's time to find out once and for all which of this is true and which is an absolute myth.

-What is the danger of general anesthesia for a child?
+What are the dangers of general anesthesia for a child?

-Many parents believe that general anesthesia is very dangerous for a child, but they don’t know what exactly.
+Many parents believe that general anesthesia is very dangerous for a child, but they don’t know why.
 The main fear is that the baby will not wake up after surgery.
 Such cases do occur - in one situation out of a hundred.
-And as a rule, death is in no way associated with anesthesia.
-In the vast majority of these cases, death occurs as a result of the operation itself.
+And as a rule, death is in no way connected with anesthesia.
+In the vast majority of such cases, death occurs as a result of the operation itself.

 So what is the danger of general anesthesia for a child?
 We can talk about the negative only in the context of contraindications.
 The doctor is obliged to analyze them thoroughly.
-And only after the analysis, the physician decides whether there is an urgent need for general anesthesia or not.
+And only after analysis, the physician makes a decision about whether there is an urgent need for general anesthesia or not.
 As a rule, extensive anesthesia is never prescribed unnecessarily.
 Especially for children.

-To perform general anesthesia, the doctor must obtain parental permission without fail.
+To perform general anesthesia, the doctor mandatory must obtain parental permission.
 But before you refuse him this, think about it.
-Many operations for the younger generation are performed under general anesthesia.
+Many operations on the younger generation are performed under general anesthesia.
 This is necessary in order to avoid psycho-emotional consequences.

-The main purpose of anesthesia is to relieve the child of the need to be present at his own operation.
+The main purpose of anesthesia is to save the child from having to attend his own operation.

-Local anesthesia will allow the baby to see blood, open wounds and much more unsightly.
+Local anesthesia will allow the baby to see blood, open wounds and a lot of other unsightly things.
 How this will affect the fragile psyche is difficult to predict.

 Consequences of general anesthesia for children

 General anesthesia sometimes entails unpleasant consequences for children.
-The attending physician will definitely warn about them even before the operation.
-Based on this information, mom and dad will decide if extensive anesthesia is needed.
+The attending physician will definitely warn you about them before the operation.
+Based on this information, mom and dad will decide whether extensive anesthesia is necessary.

 How does general anesthesia affect a child?
-In what it can be shown after an operative measure?
+How can it manifest itself after surgery?

 • Headache,